-However, the modification has a drawback.
-Because for general number fields, we do not know how to test whether a given divisor is $C$-reduced.
-Currently, we have a testing algorithm to do this only for real quadratic fields in polynomial time in $\log{\left(|\Delta_F|\right)}$.
-It is the main result of this paper and is presented in Section 4.
+This modification, however, has a drawback, since for general number fields it is not known how to test whether a given divisor is $C$-reduced.
+Currently, we have a testing algorithm to do this only for real quadratic fields, in time polynomial in $\log{\left(|\Delta_F|\right)}$.
+It is the main result of this paper, presented in Section 4.

 In Section 2, we discuss $C$-reduced Arakelov divisors in an arbitrary number field.
-Section 3 is devoted to showing the properties of $C$-reduced fractional ideals of real quadratic fields.
+Section 3 is devoted to the properties of $C$-reduced fractional ideals of real quadratic fields.
 An example of real cubic fields in which the testing algorithm is no longer efficient is given in Section 5.